 A. We appreciate your testimonial.
 Although scientists have acknowledged the possibility that hemorrhoids might respond to resveratrol in combination with a high fiber diet, we could not find clinical trials to support such an approach (Anatomical Record, Nov.
 2017).

 This compound does have some downsides.
 Like many antioxidants, resveratrol can have pro-oxidant effects in some situations (International Journal of Molecular Sciences, March 2020).
 This could in theory have negative consequences, although human volunteers in resveratrol studies have not reported serious side effects.

 Taking resveratrol before exercising could interfere with the benefits from physical activity.
 Other side effects may include nausea, diarrhea, itchy bottom and allergic reactions.

-In addition, the compound might interact with drugs metabolized by the enzyme CYP3A4.
+The compound may boost effects of warfarin, leading to unexpected anticoagulation and potentially bleeding.
+At the same time, resveratrol might interact with drugs metabolized by the enzyme CYP3A4.
 This is the same enzyme inhibited by grapefruit.
 Anyone taking resveratrol supplements should ask the pharmacist to check on potential drug interactions.